 Generally, a 13-year brood emerges in the same year as a 17-year brood roughly every 5-6 years, though most of the 17-year broods are not in contact with a 13-year brood, so the different cicadas are clearly separated in space.
 A co-emergence involving adjacent broods of different life cycles is something that happens only roughly every 25 years.
 Any two specific broods of different life cycles co-emerge only every 221 years.

-• For the first time since 1803 Brood XIX and XIII will co-emerge.
+- For the first time since 1803 Brood XIX and XIII emerged in the same year.

 For more information, see the table of upcoming co-emergences at the bottom of this page.

-What will happen in 2024…
+What happened in 2024…

-What will not happen in 2024…
+What did not happen in 2024…

 13-year Brood XIX and 17-year Brood XIII do not overlap to any significant extent.
 They may co-occur in patches of woods, but these patches will be small in size.